Cold Water Awareness

-Boating in the fall offers colourful views, solitude and excellent fishing.
-It is a truly great time to be on the water.
-But fall boating also requires extra attention to detail and the ability to be self-sufficient given that there are fewer boaters around should you require assistance.
-Here are some helpful tips from the Canadian Safe Boating Council (CSBC) and the Ontario Federation of Anglers & Hunters to make fall boating safer for you.
+Boating from October through June offers a very different experience steeped in solitude and excellent fishing.
+It is a beautiful time to be on the water.
+But boating during this season also requires extra attention to detail and the ability to be self-sufficient given that there are fewer boaters around should you require assistance.
+Here are some helpful tips from the Canadian Safe Boating Council (CSBC) and the Ontario Federation of Anglers & Hunters to make off-season boating safer for you.

 - Check the weather forecast.
 The weather can change quickly and storms can be more violent.
 Fog is also more common.

 - Ensure that your boat and engine are in good working order.
 Ethanol-based fuel can allow water contamination in the tank.
 The use of a fuel additive prevents water in the fuel line from freezing.
 Having a backup gas tank onboard is a good idea too.

 - Leave a float plan of where you are going with a responsible person who will know what to do if you are overdue.